 - The upper age limit for applicants is 30 years.

 - Applicants should have a working knowledge of English, both oral and written and computer literacy.

 - Be able to adapt to an international, multicultural working environment.

 - In addition to these minimal requirements, some field operations may require working knowledge of Russian or additional requirements, which will be listed in the vacancy notice.

 How to apply

 Please apply against a specific vacancy notice in the institution or field operation where you wish to work by completing the online application form, writing a short motivation essay in the "Cover Letter" field and submitting it online.
-You can add a CV, but no other documents.

 Please note that only applicants who are short-listed for telephone interview will be contacted, due to the large amount of applications received.